 - 111. The applicant proposes to relocate and reconstruct the intake.
-The intake would be located approximately 300 feet downstream of the current location in an area more conducive to sediment transport that would reduce deposition and the associated maintenance needed to improve dependability. - 112.
+The intake would be located approximately 300 feet downstream of the current location in an area more conducive to sediment transport that would reduce deposition and associated maintenance needs. - 112.
 The proposed intake structure would be set on a pre-cast trapezoidal concrete slab approximately 15 feet long, 5 feet wide, and 12-inches thick on top of a compacted crushed stone bed.
 The concrete slab will sit slightly above the stream bed elevation.
-The proposed intake structure is approximately 6 feet long by 2 feet wide and would include a 12-inch intake pipe and a 1.5-inch air blast pipe to dislodge any accumulated material from the screen.
-A 4-inch air bubbler line would be installed around the perimeter of the concrete slab to prevent the river from freezing around the immediate area of the intake. - 113.
-The applicant proposes to operate the relocated intake outside of the snowmaking season to augment irrigation needs.
+The proposed intake structure is approximately 6 feet long by 2 feet wide and would include a 12-inch intake pipe and a 1.5-inch air blast pipe that would be used for maintenance purposes to dislodge any accumulated material from the screen.
+A 4-inch air bubbler line would be installed around the perimeter of the concrete slab and used during the winter months to prevent the river from freezing around the immediate area of the intake.

+113. The applicant proposes to operate the relocated intake outside of the snowmaking season to augment irrigation needs.
 The applicant has proposed to maintain a conservation flow equal to the site-specific seasonal median flow below the intake when it is in operation.
 These seasonal conservation flows are identified in the table below: